 Freestanding Electric Heaters

-These heaters are around six feet tall and come in electric and gas versions.
+These traditional heaters are around six feet tall and come in electric and gas versions.
 They have a dome at the top to deflect warm air away from the heating element so they can heat an area surrounding a table or chairs.
 The gas-powered versions have much better output than their electric counterparts.

 Infrared Heating Systems